KeithG33/ChessBot-Battleground/README.md

 trainer.train()
 ```

 See [`chessbot/train/config.yaml`](chessbot/train/config.yaml) for a list and description of the available options, and the next section for a brief description of models.
+The [Getting Started](#-getting-started) section also shows a command-line version of running training

 ## 🤖 Models